techrityorg/Mentorship/TMP2022/ANJALI_KUMARI_DUBEY/week-2/Project-1/readme.md

 # Techrity Mentorship Week-2: Project-1 - Biodata

-This is a solution to the Week-2: Project-1 on Techrity Frontend Development Mentorship.
+This is a solution to the Week-2: Project-1 of Techrity Frontend Development Mentorship.

 ## Table of contents